NewAlexandria/leadership_readme/ticketing-best-practices.md

 ### Bugs
 Bugs make a change to anything that is not as originally specified.
 This does not include changes that were not specified ideally or correctly during planning.
 The purpose of a bug ticket it to notate that there was a regression or incorrect release - but it is not meant to be a penalty to individuals, as often the team collectively owns a relationship to quality.

+## Boards

+As you scale, consider that you may benefit from having separate boards for each kind of work happening.
+With that, different workflows / columns can help ensure that things are clear to all that work (and on) with the team.
+I've seen it increase velocity in perhaps every scenario.